5 min read

 Replacing old toilets with dual flush toilets

 According to Consumer Reports, old toilets can use as much as 4x more water per flush than newer ones.
+And if it's a leaking toilet, it can lead to thousands of lost gallons every month.
 Dual flush toilets are a great upgrade because they give people the option to use less water, depending on how much waste needs to be flushed.
 Therefore, making the switch can lead to significant savings in water use every day.

 Installing faucet aerators and low-flow showerheads